JL-III/Theatria/docs/commands.md

       - Obtains the specified kit or views all available kits
     - /lands
       - Open the lands menu
+      - Subcommands
+        - /lands create {land-name}: The cost for initial land creation is 5000 Denarii
     - /leave
       - Leaves channels
       - Subcommands